Cantao (bug)

-Cantao is a genus of true bugs in family Scutelleridae.
+Cantao is a genus of true bugs in family Scutelleridae and tribe Scutellerini.

 Description

 Body elongate oval; head elongate, with nearly straight and carinate lateral margins; pronotum with posterolateral angles produced at base of scutellum; scutellum with a pair of deep foveae basally; peritreme large, occupying most of metapleurite, evaporatorium reduced.

 Distribution

-Distributed in the Indomalaya, the Wallacea, New Guinea and Australia.
+Distributed in Indomalaya, Wallacea, New Guinea and Australia.
 A doubtful species (Cantao africanus) has been reported from tropical Africa.
 A fossil species (tentatively placed into Cantao) was described from the middle Miocene of Tottori Prefecture, Honshu, Japan.

 Species

+As of February 2024, BioLib includes: